-Pin 1 on the Prominent amperometric sensor is connected to the V+ terminal

-Pin 2 on the sensor is connected to the 'IN' terminal

-Shown connected to XE1
+Pin 1 on the ProMinent amperometric sensor is connected to the V+ terminal.
+Pin 2 is connected to the 'IN' terminal as shown in Figure 55 Amperometric probe to 4-20mA input driver.
+Shown connected to XE1, a second probe can be connected to XE2.
+The second probe can be another ProMinent amperometric sensor, or any 4-20mA device.